Hannibal (Harris novel): Synopsis

 Seven years after the Buffalo Bill case, FBI agent Clarice Starling and her friend John Brigham participate in an undercover raid to arrest a wanted meth dealer.
-The raid goes bad, Bringham is killed, and Starling is forced to shoot the dealer while she is holding a baby.
+The raid goes poorly, Brigham is killed, and Starling is forced to shoot the dealer while she is holding a baby.

 Corrupt Justice Department official Paul Krendler, who resents Starling for her success and for rejecting his sexual advances, vindictively uses the resulting scandal to threaten her with suspension, which her mentor Jack Crawford, now in ill health, cannot stop.
 Fugitive serial killer Hannibal Lecter sends her a letter of condolence and offers therapeutic techniques to help her break down the trauma of the experience.

 Eager to exploit her connection to Lecter, the FBI tasks Starling with apprehending him.
 She meets with Barney, a former orderly of Baltimore State Hospital for the Criminally Insane, who has kept a number of Lecter's personal belongings and medical files to sell as memorabilia.
 When Barney asks Starling if she ever feared that Lecter might come after her, she replies that she does not, as "he said he wouldn't".

 The FBI's pursuit of Lecter is secretly influenced by Mason Verger, a wealthy, sadistic pedophile who is one of Lecter's few surviving victims.
 During a therapy session, Lecter drugged Verger, convinced him to cut off his own face, which Lecter fed to Verger's dogs, before breaking his neck and paralyzing him.
 Verger now plans to get revenge by feeding Lecter to specially bred wild boars, using Starling's investigation to confirm information he has received about Lecter's whereabouts.
 He is aided by Krendler, who leaks information in exchange for funds for his Congress campaign.

 In Florence, disgraced Italian detective Rinaldo Pazzi meets museum curator Dr. Fell and recognizes him as Hannibal Lecter.
 Rather than arresting him, he pursues Lecter in the interests of collecting Verger's bounty, enlisting the help of a romani pickpocket to collect an item with Lecter's fingerprint.
 Lecter kills the pickpocket, but Pazzi is able to secure the proof he needs.
 However, before he can be captured, Lecter disembowels and hangs Pazzi from a window in the Palazzo Vecchio in reference to the lynchings of the Pazzi conspirators.
 After killing one of Verger's men, Lecter escapes to the United States to take his revenge on Verger.